ulissigroup/F22-06-325/_sources/notes/review_optimization.md

 **Pros/cons of finding minima/maxima by root finding of the derivatives!**

 Pros:
-1. We've turned a new problem into a problem we already know how to solve.
+1. We've turned a new problem into a different numerical problem that might be easier to solve

 Cons:
 1. You have to do a derivative by hand or use a numerical estimate.